google/crunchy/README.md

 We ask that you:

 * Don't open the crunchy namespace.
-* Don't forward declare crunchy types.
+* Don't forward-declare crunchy types.
 * Don't depend on internal details, namespaces or files that contain the word "internal".